wcmohler/samples/ansible/playbooks/create-webserver-in-ec2/README.md

 Note that the playbook requires the `--extra-vars` portion in order to work properly.
 This "feature" is in place to enable you to run the playbook to create as many hosts as you desire.

+## Assumptions
+1. You have access to a VPC in AWS where you can create security groups and VMS.
+2. You have already configured access from your workstation to your VPC.